MATE 100: Materials for Emerging Technologies

 Students will learn about the different types of materials, their properties, how they’re made, how to test and characterize them, and their uses.
 Students will have opportunities to observe how materials are produced, tested, and studied.
 Students will also gain an appreciation of the key steps involved in the manufacture of a specific item, covering its design concept, material selection, fabrication, and performance in use.
 Laboratories and demonstrations will show cutting-edge materials research and development and the advanced instruments used to study materials.

 Upon successful completion of the course, students will receive a letter grade and 2 credits, which can be used toward a Free Elective.
-There is no additional tuition charge, however there is a $100 charge to
+There is no additional tuition charge, however there is a $120 charge to cover meals and course materials.
+Students who have room assignments for the Fall term will move into the residence halls Wednesday, September 11 between 12:00 - 4:00 p.m.
+There is no additional charge for early move-in.
+NOTE: If you plan to live on campus and participate in MATE 100, you must move in on Wed.
+Sept.
+11 between 12:00 – 4:00 p.m.

 MATE 100 FAQs

-Move in will be on Wednesday, September 13th from 4-8 pm, additional information will be sent to you in mid-late August by the university.
-There will not be movers for early check-in.
+Move in must occur on Wednesday, September 11 from 12-4 pm.
+Additional information will be sent to you by the university in mid-late August.
+There will not be movers for early move-in.

 On both days the course will start at 9:00 am and end at approximately 4:30 pm in CAT 061.

-If you have dietary restrictions (vegan, gluten free, kosher, food allergies), please contact Keiko Nakazawa (email@example.com) by Friday, September 1st.
+If you have dietary restrictions (vegan, gluten free, kosher, food allergies), please contact email@example.com by Friday, August 31.